chasm/p0/sprint-1/intro-to-html/README.md

 These days, we most likely are using a "virtual" URL, which means that the **server** (the program that holds and serves the Web site to your browser) takes this virtual URL apart and then responds based on instructions we gave it.
 The actual folders and file might not even exist&mdash;perhaps they are created on the fly.

-But for our purposes, we'll assume for the moment that the rest of the URL represents a set of folders and files such that `/` is the root folder which serves the <strong style="color:red">home page</strong>, and that other pages are served from folders beneath that one.
+But for our purposes, we'll assume for the moment that the rest of the URL represents a set of folders and files such that `/` is the root folder which serves the <strong style="color: red">home page</strong>, and that other pages are served from folders beneath that one.

 #### Putting  it all together to add an image to the page

-Remember <strong style="color:red">attributes</strong>?
+Remember <strong style="color: red">attributes</strong>?
 Yeah, way back up there we were talking about how we can add attributes to our HTML elements to help our browser to display exactly what we want it to.

 Well, to add an image to a page, we use an interactive HTML element called `<img>`.
 And we tell the browser where to find that image by adding the `src` attribute, which is short for "source URL".
 For example, if we wanted to insert [this image](http://static.pratique.fr/images/unsized/gr/grumpy-cat.jpg) into our Web page, we'd add this HTML element at the point in the page that we wanted the image to appear: